Rights & Responsibilities

 ReviewMyLandlord is a free resource that allows you to read reviews and write your own on a landlord and property.

 You have many rights as a tenant, much of which pertain to making your apartment livable.
-If the following requirements are not met, you may have the right to withhold a portion of the rent; however, please contact Off Campus Housing and Support Services or seek legal advice before doing so.
+If the following requirements are not met, you may have the right to withhold a portion of the rent; however, please contact Off Campus Engagement and Support or seek legal advice before doing so.

 - You must be provided with running water, and you can’t be charged for it unless you live in a single-family home or you have a sub-meter for your unit.

 - You must be provided a sink, stove, and oven.
 Note that a refrigerator is not required, but if one is provided, it must be kept in good working condition.